oracle-livelabs/analytics-ai/oci-call-center-analytics/trigger-integration/trigger-integration.md

         https:<userName>:<Password>@<Integration-URL>/ic/api/integration/v1/flows/rest/TRANSCRIBE_AUDIO_FILES/1.0/NewAudioFileForTranscription
         </copy>

-    where the "userName" and "Password" are the login username and password in encoded text format(
+    where the "userName" and "Password" are the cloud account login username and password in URL encoded format.(URL encoding replaces non-ASCII characters with "%" followed by hexadecimal digits)

     Example: user@gmail.com should be given as user%40gmail.com in the userName.